Critical Care Nurse: All You Need to Know

 Take and Pass the NCLEX Exam

 Once you have graduated from your accredited nursing program, you will be ready to take the NCLEX exam.
-Try not to stress too much about the exam, and remember that your studies in college have prepared you for this test.
+Try not to stress too much about the exam.
+Easier said than done, we know!
+Remember that your studies in college have prepared you for this test.
 To schedule your exams, visit the National Council of State Boards of Nursing.

 You will have six hours to complete the exam, so be sure to set your own pace and take time to answer each question.
 If you do not pass the exam on the first try, you can take it again.